BenjaminMedia/app-wiki/indexsearch-v2/readme.md

     ]
     ```
 	Status `200` means content was created, `201 means it updated existing content

 * **Error Response:**

-  <_Most endpoints will have many ways they can fail.
-From unauthorized access, to wrongful parameters etc. All of those should be liste d here.
-It might seem repetitive, but it helps prevent assumptions from being made where they should be._>

   * **Code:** 401 UNAUTHORIZED <br />
     **Content:** `{ error : "Log in" }`